-The skills gap in manufacturing Bookmark has been added
+The skills gap in manufacturing has been saved

 The skills gap in manufacturing

 Businesses face a talent crisis as shelf lives of skills dissipate and too little is done to train the workforce of tomorrow.